saiprasaad2002/portfolio-website_fsd/README.md

 **HTML5**: For structuring the content of the website.
 **CSS3**: For styling the layout and design of the website.
 **JavaScript**: For adding interactivity and dynamic elements to the website.
-**Node.js**: For building and deploying the website on a web server.
+**Node.js**: For building and deploying the website on a web server